Garmin dezl 760LMT has an average rating of 3.3 out of 5 based on 10 user reviews.

 Showing The Way

 As a navigation device, the dezl 760LMT is outfitted with a large number of detailed maps of the lower 48 US states and Canada.
 The maps are freely upgraded on a routine basis.
 The maps can be customized to show which routes are open to the rig in question just by supplying vital statistics about it like its physical dimensions and cargo category.
 Additional trucking-related information provided includes things like road hazards, weight restrictions, road and bridge elevation, state and national boundaries that include adjusting the time zone, sunup and sundown, truck stops and their services, filling stations, and even mechanic’s garages.
 A unique added feature is Active Lane Guidance or ALG.
 This extra makes maneuvering through lane changes simple by providing dual animated scenes of the current route and a driver’s-eye view of the road with the desired lane highlighted.
-You can get a great deal on Garmin dezl 760LMT here.

 The dezl 760LMT offers the Trip Planner, a feature that takes multiple stop-offs and assists in developing effective paths that can be saved for later use.
 Using location info, it can track miles traveled within states for International Fuel Tax Agreement or IFTA compliance along with hours of service, allowing data transmission to another computer via microUSB line.